etjernst/mm_website/content/home/intro.md

 # Order that this section will appear in.
 weight: 10

-tite: 'MahindiMaster'
+tite: MahindiMaster

-subtitle: 'Virtual Learning for Real Farmers'
+subtitle: Virtual Learning for Real Farmers

 # Show social sharing links?
 share: true